 My hon.
 Friend is aware of the challenges that we face in rural areas, especially in Cornwall, where we welcome the vacant homes premium, but how will local authorities be able to differentiate holiday homes and vacant properties?
 Some holiday lets are not let for a long period of the year.

 My hon.
 Friend makes an excellent point and the issue of housing in rural areas was also raised by my hon.
 Friend the Member for Copeland (Trudy Harrison).
 He is right to highlight the issue.
-Legislation makes a distinction between long-term empty homes, which have been unfurnished and unoccupied for two years—which the Bill seeks to address—and homes that are considered to be second homes, which are at least partially furnished and occupied on occasion.
+Legislation makes a distinction between long-term empty homes, which have been unfurnished and unoccupied for two years—those that the Bill seeks to address—and homes that are considered to be second homes, which are at least partially furnished and occupied on occasion.
 My hon.
-Friend the Member for North Cornwall will know that the coalition Government ended the presumption of a council tax discount for such second homes and levied a stamp duty surcharge on them.
+Friend the Member for North Cornwall (Scott Mann) will know that the coalition Government ended the presumption of a council tax discount for such second homes and levied a stamp duty surcharge on them.
 I will return to those measures when I respond to some of the other points raised.

 My hon.
 Friend the Minister for Housing deserves enormous credit for the energy with which he has approached his new portfolio to make good on the Government’s commitment to fix our broken housing market, and the Bill is a small part of the process of doing that.
 Since 2010, we have introduced measures, including the £7 billion new homes bonus scheme, that have reduced the number of properties empty in England for six months or longer by a third, as we have heard tonight.
 But there is more to do, and the Bill will allow councils to levy an additional 50% premium on long-term empty homes, leaving the discretion on that decision with local authorities for all the reasons hon.
 Members have mentioned.

 I pay tribute to my hon.
 Friend the Member for Harrow East (Bob Blackman), who has incredible experience of local government and brings it to bear on these matters.
 I join him in paying tribute to the hon.
 Member for Sheffield South East (Mr Betts), who we were all happy to see back in his place tonight.
 My hon.
 Friend raised the issue of pre-legislative scrutiny of the Bill and I am grateful for his comments.
-I also put on record my thanks for the work of the Communities and Local Government Committee in engaging extensively me with and my officials on the various technical issues raised.
+I also put on record my thanks for the work of the Housing, Communities and Local Government Committee in engaging extensively me with and my officials on the various technical issues raised.
 In particular, the Committee was right to pick up on the issue of voids and whether the Bill would capture the definition accurately.
 As my hon.
 Friend will have seen, the Bill takes into account the question that the Committee raised and we have worked with experts in the sector to tweak the definition.
 I think that will address the Committee’s concerns.

 My hon.
 Friend rightly highlighted the issue of small businesses and cash flow, and urged us to press on as fast as we can.
 That is what we are trying to do.
 In response to letters from the Committee questioning the timing of the pre-legislative scrutiny, I said—and I repeat to the House tonight—that that is why we moved as quickly as we did.
 Instead of the normal process of 12 weeks, we had a slightly shorter process of eight weeks for that scrutiny, so that we could get the Bill on to the statute book as soon as possible and bring some relief to the small businesses facing cash-flow issues.